Carlton Skinner: Military service

 Skinner aboard the USCGC Sea Cloud during a ceremony.

 As a Coast Guard Lieutenant, Skinner commanded the USCGC Sea Cloud, a weather ship.
 When the United States entered World War II, the Coast Guard was integrated into the Navy, and the Sea Cloud was sent out on combat service.
 Leaving Boston, the Sea Cloud participated in sinking one submarine.
 Earlier, while serving as executive officer of the USCGC Northland, Skinner began to question the Armed Forces policy of ship segregation.
 The Northland, stranded during a patrol with no engine, was saved when a black steward crewman got the engine started after white engineers had been unable to do so.

 When Skinner recommended the man for promotion, he was told that blacks were allowed to be only steward's mates.
 Seeking to prove a point, Skinner sailed with the Navy's first fully integrated crew since the Civil War, with duties spread equally among white and black crewmen.
+Skinner had only two black officers on his crew, Clarence Samuels and Joseph C. Jenkins.
 Nationally renowned black artist Jacob Lawrence, whose paintings were already in the collections of New York's Museum of Modern Art and the Phillips Collection in Washington, D.C., was among the men who served on the Sea Cloud under Lieutenant Skinner.

 After the Sea Cloud, Skinner commanded a second integrated crew aboard the near the Aleutian Islands.
 Noting the success of Skinner's two commands, the Navy integrated the and dropped ship segregation completely within the next few decades.
 Master Chief Petty Officer of the Coast Guard Vincent W. Patton III said of Skinner, "I will say without question that he was the front guard of integrating the U.S. military forces in World War II, and the man got very little credit for it."